bbauska/W3Cx-5of5/README.md

 I just typed the name of the constructor function, preceded by the keyword &quot;new&quot;.

-If we open the console and look at this object... you see that we built an object.
+If we open the console and look at this object&#155; you see that we built an object.

 And where it&apos;s interesting?
 It&apos;s when you create multiple objects.

-If you look at these objects, ... dark ..., we created multiple objects from the same template.
+If you look at these objects, &#155; dark &#155;, we created multiple objects from the same template.

 Of course, we can also add methods in this object.

-And the syntax is also to declare the name of the method preceded by &quot;this": this.describeYourself =... and then the body of the function.
+And the syntax is also to declare the name of the method preceded by &quot;this": this.describeYourself =&#155; and then the body of the function.

 This is a property defined in the class Hero.

-First, we can check that the method has been added to each object...so, Ian Solo... you can see the method here: &quot;describeYourself&quot;&#41; you can see the body of the method.
+First, we can check that the method has been added to each object&#155;so, Ian Solo&#155; you can see the method here: &quot;describeYourself&quot;&#41; you can see the body of the method.

 Luke Skywalker has the same method because it&apos;s &quot;an instance of the